smart-light/team13-UofG/README.md

 ## Future Work
 - Power rate of the LED could be designed greater so the outcome of the design could be fancy
-- Overview of the LED need to be improved for looking better
 - More sensors could be applied for variable application.
 This could be a platform to be built on.